lifting-bits/mcsema/docs/CommonErrors.md

 **Technical Background:** There is an LLVM `store` instruction, and the type of what you're trying to store and where you are trying to put it are different.

 **Possible Fixes:** The core issue is probably a bitness mismatch between the destination and the value.
 For example, you are trying to write an `i32` value into an `i64*` pointer, or vice versa.
-Mcsema-lift needs to be fixed to use the correct bitwidth.
-Luckily, this is probably very simple -- make sure the pointer and destination match sizes!
+Mcsema must be fixed to use the correct bitwidth.
+Luckily, this is likely simple.

-**Debugging Hints:** Use a debugger to launch mcsema-lift, and identify the instruction from the backtrace.
+**Debugging Hints:** Use a debugger to launch `mcsema-lift`, and identify the instruction from the backtrace.
 Here is an example:

     Program received signal SIGABRT, Aborted.
     0x00007ffff6418428 in __GI_raise (sig=sig@entry=6) at ../sysdeps/unix/sysv/linux/raise.c:54